Skmokg/Active-Directory-Lab-Mohammad/README.md

 # Active Directory Home Lab

 ### About This Project
-This project demonstrates my ability to set up and manage an Active Directory environment using Windows Server and Windows 10.
+This project demonstrates my ability to set up and manage an Active Directory environment using Windows 2019 Server and Windows 10 Enterprise.
 I configured a domain called Mohammad.org, joined a client machine, and managed users through Active Directory.

 ---